 But another reason renters are drawn to the peer-to-peer market is a lot simpler.
 It’s the personal connection they feel to RVshare renters and the comfortable, homey feel of the vehicles they find listed here.
 Most RVshare vehicles are actually vacationed in by their owners from time to time, which means they have that loved, lived-in sensation that’s hard to fake or duplicate — so if you’re purchasing rigs specifically to rent out, you’ll need to pay close attention to those little details.

 As we said above, that means outfitting each of your rental rigs with the basics, like comfortable sheets, fluffy towels, cozy blankets, a simple set of pots and pans, cutlery, and maybe some simple decor.
 (Throw pillows are an obvious example, and candles are hard to beat — but be careful with the scented ones.
 Some people have exceptionally sensitive noses!)

-None of these items may cost much on its own and you probably won’t have to invest in them very often — but when you have to outfit multiple RVs, the expenses can add up quicker than you think!
+None of these items may cost much on their own and you probably won’t have to invest in them very often — but when you have to outfit multiple RVs, the expenses can add up quicker than you think!